Not sure which reviews are credible and who is getting paid to shill?

 The following table lists the home automation products available for each home security system.
 The products that are listed as a “Yes” for the systems are those that are manufactured by the company that makes the home alarm system.
 They do not include home automation products that may be offered that comply to a supported standard, such as Z-Wave or Zigbee (those are listed as “Possible”).

-There are many more Z-Wave and Zigbee enabled devices that are available and more being released every week, so if your chosen home alarm system supports one of those standards, you will be able to buy 3rd party sensors to integrate with your system.
+There are many more Z-Wave and Zigbee enabled devices that are available and more being released every week, so if your chosen home alarm monitoring system supports one of those standards, you will be able to buy 3rd party sensors to integrate with your system.

 |System||Power Control||Light Control|